Richard Gere

 In the photo: Susan Sarandon

-In 2013 the actor took part in the set of the Movie 43 black comedy.
-The picture is remarkable in its own way because it won three Golden Raspberry anti-awards at once: Worst film, Worst Director, and Worst script.
-It was not even successful with such actors as Hugh Jackman, Kate Winslet, Emma Stone, Uma Thurman, Chloe Moretz and many others - all of whom, like Richard Gere, performed in small episodes.
+In 2013, the actor appeared in the black comedy Movie 43.
+The film was notable for all the wrong reasons, winning three Golden Raspberry awards: Worst Picture, Worst Director, and Worst Screenplay.
+Even with a star-studded cast including Hugh Jackman, Kate Winslet, Emma Stone, Uma Thurman, Chloe Moretz and many others - all of whom, like Richard Gere, performed in small episodes.

 A shot from the Movie 43